monicarojasp/RNAseq-data-analysis/README.md

 # RNAseq_data-analysis
-This is the RNAseq data analysis performed for data from a project that includes 127 samples from a challenge experiment incluing protected and non-protected samples.
+This is the RNAseq data analysis performed for data from a Here I include data exporation and data statistical analysis and visualization using R packages.

+Raw data ## to and ### genes, filtered data matrix # samples and #### genes.
+Diferential genes expresion